ASecondOne/NyraCraft/README.md

 # NyraCraft

-Experimental voxel engine written in Rust using wgpu.
+Experimental voxel game written in Rust using wgpu.